 11. Don’t Shy Away from One-on-One Meetings

-We mentioned earlier that employees are unique individuals with their strengths and weaknesses.
+We mentioned earlier that employees are unique individuals with unique strengths and weaknesses.
 So, as a leader, you must make time for your staff members and address their concerns and personal issues.

-Even when you’re busy attending other meetings, don’t forget that your employees matter a lot.
+Even when you’re busy attending other meetings, don’t forget to show your employees that they matter.
 One-on-one sessions offer an excellent platform for learning more about your team members, their careers, and life goals.

-Let these meetings be about them alone.
+Let these meetings be entirely about them.
 Most importantly, keep in mind that some employees may respond well to a hands-on approach while others prefer their space.

 Learning the best approach to manage each employee makes it easier to open up and excel at their jobs.

 An effective leader knows the importance of real involvement and team collaboration when it comes to team management.
-You want each team member to feel like a part of the company, not just a means to an end.
+Managers who engage employees in strategic decisions often build stronger teams and improve overall company performance.
+You want each team member to feel like a part of the company, and not just a means to an end.

 It starts by taking steps to be a true collaborator, such as: